kurniajay/tetris/README.md

 ---

 ## 🧩 Project Overview
-This project full **CI/CD pipeline** using **Azure DevOps, Docker and Azure Kubernetes Service (AKS).
+This project full **CI/CD pipeline** using **Azure DevOps, Docker and Azure Kubernetes Service (AKS)**.
 The goal is to demonstrate how a simple application can be containerized, automated through build/test pipelines, and deployed to a Kubernetes cluster in Azure.

 ---

 ## 🎯 Objectives
-- Containerize a sample application with Docker.
+- Containerize a application with Docker.
 - Configure a YAML pipeline in Azure DevOps that builds, tests, and pushes the image.
-- Deploy the Docker image to AKS using a Kubernetes manifest or Helm (optional).
+- Deploy the Docker image to AKS using a Kubernetes manifest.
 - Illustrate how CI/CD practices speed up cloud application delivery.
 - Align with internship themes: Cloud computing, DevOps, automation, and scalable deployment.